 Want to help your blood sugar even more?
-Use a plant based protein powder, like my Protein Smoothie Boost, to give this smoothie an extra 10 grams of protein + 4 grams of healthy fat.
+Use a plant-based protein powder, like my homemade protein powder, to give this smoothie an extra 10 grams of protein + 4 grams of healthy fat.
 This superfood blend helps keep you full longer, as well as provides more energy.

 Banana Oatmeal Smoothie

 - 1 serving homemade protein powder optional

 - Blend until smooth and creamy.

 - Pour into a glass and enjoy immediately.

 - If smoothie is too thick, add a little extra coconut milk and blend again.
 For a thicker smoothie, add another 1/2 frozen banana.

 - With coconut milk, you can choose canned or refrigerated.
 Look for light versions if you’re watching your calories.
 Or make your own coconut milk right here.

 - Use at least 1 frozen fruit for a refreshingly cool smoothie.